makandra/katapult/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request -->

-Wheelie caches a pristine Rails application inside its `tmp/` directory.
+Wheelie caches a pristine Rails application inside its `tmp/` directory to speed up testing.
 Keep this in mind, as it may lead to issues when switching Ruby versions or installing a new version of the Rails gem.

 Since Wheelie has full-stack integration tests, it requires a MySQL account.
 Create a dedicated account by running this command in a MySQL console (as-is):